rhouse/bird-pop-simulator/README.md

     parsim.out              Output from exampleinputfile.txt

 On Windows, to compile and run parsim, type these at the command prompt:
+(NOTE:  It will take a few minutes for the simulation to run.
+Be patient.)

     c
     parsim exampleinputfile.txt >out.txt